Treating Back Pain with Chiropractic

 How a Chiropractor Helps with Back Pain

 Back pain is caused by problems with joints, muscles, nerves, and bones.
 Chiropractors can contribute to reducing back pain by focusing force on those areas.

-On the first visit to a chiropractor, patients will be taken through a physical exam to determine their spinal mobility.
+On the first visit to our chiropractor in Holly Springs, patients will be taken through a physical exam to determine their spinal mobility.
 Additional tests such as MRIs, X-Rays and blood tests may also be conducted to establish the cause of the back pain.
 Chiropractors also need a history of the patient’s injuries and medical conditions for treatment assessment.